 By now the club should be chartered.
 The mentors continue to assist the club for at least six months.
-Detailed information regarding the role of the mentor is sent by World Headquarters when the assignment is made.
+Detailed information regarding the role of the mentor is sent by World Headquarters when the

 How to Sponsor New Clubs Session Evaluation